xenris/nbavr-project-template/readme.md

 This is a template for creating 8-bit Atmel AVR projects using the [nbavr](https://github.com/xenris/nbavr) library.

-## Forward
+## About

-[nbavr](https://github.com/xenris/nbavr) is a c library for 8-bit Atmel AVR chips (such as those found on Arduinos).
+[nbavr](https://github.com/xenris/nbavr) is a c library for 8-bit Atmel AVR microprocessors (such as those found on Arduinos).

-This template is easiest to use on Linux.
+This template is designed for Linux.
 Anyone using other OSs will have to work out some things themselves.

 ## Requirements